Victory Capital Management Inc. Sells 25,893 Shares of Abbott Laboratories (NYSE:ABT)

-Victory Capital Management Inc. decreased its holdings in shares of Abbott Laboratories (NYSE:ABT – Get Rating) by 3.3% during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 750,383 shares of the healthcare product maker’s stock after selling 25,893 shares during the quarter.
-Victory Capital Management Inc.’s holdings in Abbott Laboratories were worth $82,385,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Victory Capital Management Inc. reduced its stake in Abbott Laboratories (NYSE:ABT – Get Rating) by 3.3% in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 750,383 shares of the healthcare product maker’s stock after selling 25,893 shares during the period.
+Victory Capital Management Inc.’s holdings in Abbott Laboratories were worth $82,385,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds and other institutional investors have also bought and sold shares of the company.
-JDM Financial Group LLC purchased a new position in shares of Abbott Laboratories during the 4th quarter valued at $26,000.
-Altshuler Shaham Ltd purchased a new position in Abbott Laboratories in the fourth quarter worth $28,000.
-FWL Investment Management LLC purchased a new position in Abbott Laboratories in the fourth quarter worth $33,000.
-True Wealth Design LLC purchased a new position in Abbott Laboratories in the fourth quarter worth $33,000.
-Finally, WFA of San Diego LLC purchased a new position in Abbott Laboratories in the fourth quarter worth $34,000.
-Institutional investors own 72.93% of the company’s stock.
+Several other institutional investors have also made changes to their positions in the stock.
+Ameritas Advisory Services LLC raised its position in Abbott Laboratories by 2.4% during the third quarter.
+Ameritas Advisory Services LLC now owns 21,523 shares of the healthcare product maker’s stock valued at $2,083,000 after purchasing an additional 495 shares in the last quarter.
+Foundations Investment Advisors LLC raised its position in Abbott Laboratories by 6.8% during the fourth quarter.
+Foundations Investment Advisors LLC now owns 6,141 shares of the healthcare product maker’s stock valued at $674,000 after purchasing an additional 389 shares in the last quarter.
+Oak Family Advisors LLC raised its position in Abbott Laboratories by 15.4% during the fourth quarter.
+Oak Family Advisors LLC now owns 12,735 shares of the healthcare product maker’s stock valued at $1,398,000 after purchasing an additional 1,703 shares in the last quarter.
+Calton & Associates Inc. raised its position in Abbott Laboratories by 24.4% during the fourth quarter.
+Calton & Associates Inc. now owns 2,859 shares of the healthcare product maker’s stock valued at $314,000 after purchasing an additional 561 shares in the last quarter.
+Finally, Prudential PLC raised its position in Abbott Laboratories by 20.1% during the fourth quarter.
+Prudential PLC now owns 136,388 shares of the healthcare product maker’s stock valued at $14,974,000 after purchasing an additional 22,858 shares in the last quarter.
+72.93% of the stock is currently owned by institutional investors.

 Analyst Ratings Changes

-Several research analysts recently issued reports on ABT shares.
-Barclays upped their target price on shares of Abbott Laboratories from $125.00 to $127.00 and gave the stock an “overweight” rating in a research report on Thursday, April 20th.
-Raymond James upped their target price on shares of Abbott Laboratories from $116.00 to $123.00 in a research report on Thursday, April 20th.
-UBS Group upped their target price on shares of Abbott Laboratories from $117.00 to $130.00 and gave the stock a “buy” rating in a research report on Thursday, April 20th.
-Wolfe Research lowered their price target on shares of Abbott Laboratories from $107.00 to $103.00 and set an “underperform” rating for the company in a research note on Thursday, April 20th.
-Finally, JPMorgan Chase & Co. boosted their price target on shares of Abbott Laboratories from $118.00 to $122.00 and gave the stock an “overweight” rating in a research note on Thursday, April 20th.
-One analyst has rated the stock with a sell rating, five have assigned a hold rating and eleven have given a buy rating to the company.
-According to data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and a consensus price target of $121.26.
+Several research analysts have recently issued reports on the stock.
+Barclays upped their price target on shares of Abbott Laboratories from $125.00 to $127.00 and gave the stock an “overweight” rating in a report on Thursday, April 20th.
+Wolfe Research lowered their price target on shares of Abbott Laboratories from $107.00 to $103.00 and set an “underperform” rating for the company in a report on Thursday, April 20th.
+UBS Group upped their price target on shares of Abbott Laboratories from $117.00 to $130.00 and gave the stock a “buy” rating in a report on Thursday, April 20th.
+Raymond James upped their price target on shares of Abbott Laboratories from $116.00 to $123.00 in a report on Thursday, April 20th.
+Finally, BTIG Research upped their price target on shares of Abbott Laboratories from $125.00 to $130.00 and gave the stock a “buy” rating in a report on Monday, April 17th.
+One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and eleven have given a buy rating to the company.
+According to MarketBeat, Abbott Laboratories presently has a consensus rating of “Moderate Buy” and a consensus price target of $121.26.

 Abbott Laboratories Stock Performance

-Abbott Laboratories (NYSE:ABT – Get Rating) last issued its quarterly earnings data on Wednesday, April 19th.
+Abbott Laboratories (NYSE:ABT – Get Rating) last issued its earnings results on Wednesday, April 19th.
 The healthcare product maker reported $1.03 EPS for the quarter, beating the consensus estimate of $0.98 by $0.05.
-The firm had revenue of $9.75 billion during the quarter, compared to the consensus estimate of $9.64 billion.
-Abbott Laboratories had a net margin of 13.98% and a return on equity of 22.36%.
-The company’s quarterly revenue was down 18.1% compared to the same quarter last year.
-During the same period in the prior year, the firm posted $1.73 earnings per share.
-As a group, equities analysts anticipate that Abbott Laboratories will post 4.39 EPS for the current year.
+The company had revenue of $9.75 billion during the quarter, compared to the consensus estimate of $9.64 billion.
+Abbott Laboratories had a return on equity of 22.36% and a net margin of 13.98%.
+The firm’s revenue for the quarter was down 18.1% compared to the same quarter last year.
+During the same period last year, the business posted $1.73 EPS.
+As a group, analysts predict that Abbott Laboratories will post 4.39 EPS for the current year.

 Abbott Laboratories Announces Dividend

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, August 15th.
-Investors of record on Friday, July 14th will be paid a $0.51 dividend.
-This represents a $2.04 dividend on an annualized basis and a yield of 1.92%.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, August 15th.
+Stockholders of record on Friday, July 14th will be paid a $0.51 dividend.
 The ex-dividend date of this dividend is Thursday, July 13th.
-Abbott Laboratories’s payout ratio is currently 62.01%.
+This represents a $2.04 annualized dividend and a dividend yield of 1.92%.
+Abbott Laboratories’s dividend payout ratio is presently 62.01%.

-In related news, EVP Andrea F. Wainer sold 8,226 shares of the stock in a transaction dated Tuesday, May 2nd.
+In other news, Director Daniel J. Starks sold 50,000 shares of the firm’s stock in a transaction dated Tuesday, May 2nd.
+The stock was sold at an average price of $111.02, for a total value of $5,551,000.00.
+Following the completion of the sale, the director now directly owns 6,825,316 shares in the company, valued at approximately $757,746,582.32.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+In other Abbott Laboratories news, Director Daniel J. Starks sold 50,000 shares of Abbott Laboratories stock in a transaction dated Tuesday, May 2nd.
+The stock was sold at an average price of $111.02, for a total transaction of $5,551,000.00.
+Following the completion of the transaction, the director now owns 6,825,316 shares in the company, valued at approximately $757,746,582.32.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, EVP Andrea F. Wainer sold 8,226 shares of Abbott Laboratories stock in a transaction dated Tuesday, May 2nd.
 The shares were sold at an average price of $110.56, for a total value of $909,466.56.
-Following the completion of the transaction, the executive vice president now directly owns 70,427 shares of the company’s stock, valued at $7,786,409.12.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-In related news, EVP Andrea F. Wainer sold 8,226 shares of the stock in a transaction dated Tuesday, May 2nd.
-The shares were sold at an average price of $110.56, for a total value of $909,466.56.
-Following the completion of the transaction, the executive vice president now directly owns 70,427 shares of the company’s stock, valued at $7,786,409.12.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-Also, Director Daniel J. Starks sold 50,000 shares of the stock in a transaction dated Tuesday, May 2nd.
-The stock was sold at an average price of $111.02, for a total transaction of $5,551,000.00.
-Following the completion of the transaction, the director now directly owns 6,825,316 shares of the company’s stock, valued at $757,746,582.32.
+Following the transaction, the executive vice president now owns 70,427 shares of the company’s stock, valued at approximately $7,786,409.12.
 The disclosure for this sale can be found here.
-1.10% of the stock is owned by insiders.
+1.10% of the stock is currently owned by company insiders.

 Abbott Laboratories Profile